SRay-2020/MP2---Language-Memory-Game/README.md

 ### **BUG FIXES**

-The project contained three major bugs, these were -
+The project contained four major bugs, these were -

 BUG 1: Could not use 'a' element within the button tags due to an error on W3C markup validator.
 This bux was fixed by using a from instead of a an anchor tag and placing the button inside.

 BUG 2: Attribute 'defer' could not be used in link element (because there was no src link) to slow down when the Google fonts were loaded.
 No good fix was available for this so 'defer' was removed from this link and the performance of load was slightly reduced.

 BUG 3: In CSS file a wrong media query width was included - this was deleted and there was no change to project (due to media size not being applicable).

+BUG 4: On deployment there was a problem with the contact form on the Contact page, which continually gave errors and was not properly connected to host site.
+This bug was fixed by author through testing and rewriting code.

 ### **IMPLEMENTATION ISSUES**